joaomelo/auth-mech/README.md

 }
 ```

-When we need to update those extra properties, we call the `updateProps` method on `AuthMech` instances.
-The method accepts a object as parameters.
-The data will be merged to the Firestore document and AuthMech will trigger a state change.
+When we need to update those other properties, we call the `updateProps` method on `AuthMech` instances.
+It accepts an object as parameters.
+The data will be merged into the Firestore document, and AuthMech will trigger a state change.

 If we wanted to update the same properties of the last example.
-We could something like this.
+We could do something like this.

 ``` js
 el('setButton').onclick = () => authMech